-A lot of the people you interviewed were barely known, was there a deeper, perhaps reactionary significance in shining the spotlight on unknowns, given today's current celebrity obsessed/cult of the individual climate?
+A lot of the people you interviewed were barely known.
+Was there a deeper, perhaps reactionary, significance in shining the spotlight on unknowns — given today's current celebrity obsessed climate?

-How do you think culture - both pop and counter - have changed since the magazine's inception for better or for worse?
+How do you think culture — both pop and counter — have changed since the magazine's inception?

-II'd say that in general the way that people use the internet has changed.
+I'd say that in general, the way that people use internet has changed.
 We weren't planning on being a publication that was primarily read on the phone.
 Instagram didn't exist when we started.
 There was more elbow room.
 There's been a lot of energy and money dedicated to internet publishing in the past few years.
-Unfortunately, the result of this is that online publishing has become a much worse experience.
+Unfortunately, the result of this is that the experience of online publishing has become a much worse experience.

 Why did you decide to end the online publication?

-I didn't decide to end it -- that clickbait headline is kind of misleading.
-After the 10th issue I needed to step back and kind of assess things.
+I didn't decide to end it — that clickbait headline is kind of misleading.
+After the tenth issue, I needed to step back and kind of assess things.
 The book itself also took a year to put together, compiling a magazine that had taken three years to produce.
 Working on that required an entire revisiting of what the magazine had been and what it would be in the print form.

 Why turn to print now — a medium whose death has been heralded on countless occasions?

 Because the internet sucks now?
 I don't know.
 Books and print are one of the oldest and best technologies for storing information, and creating a positive mental experience.
 These days, the craft that goes into print publishing is missing from the way we archive and celebrate contemporary culture.
 I wish I had been printing from the beginning, to be honest.